singh-man/books/crackingTheCoding/05_bitManipulation.md

 We can shrink the number by rearranging all the bits to the right of bit p such that the 0s are on the left and the 1s are on the right.
 As we do this, we want to replace one of the 1s with a 0.

 A relatively easy way of doing this is to count how many ones are to the right of p, clear all the bits from 0 until p, and then add back in c1-1 ones.
 Let c1 be the number of ones to the right of p and c0 be the number of zeros to the right of p.

 Let's walk through this with an example.

-*Step2: Clear bits to the right of p.From before, c0 = 2. c1 = 5. p = 7.*
+*Step2: Clear bits to the right of p.
+From before, c0 = 2. c1 = 5. p = 7.*

 ![](media/05_4_3.JPG)